Joe Biden 2024 presidential campaign

-Joe Biden, the 46th president of the United States, announced his candidacy for re-election for a second presidential term on April 25, 2023, with Vice President Kamala Harris as his running mate.
+Joe Biden, the 46th president of the United States, announced his candidacy for re-election for a second presidential term on April 25, 2023, confirming that Vice President Kamala Harris would remain as his running mate.
 After winning the Democratic primaries, he faced off against the Republican Party ticket of 45th president Donald Trump and junior U.S. Senator for Ohio JD Vance.
-Biden suspended the campaign on July 21, 2024 due to concerns about his health and age, and low polling and approval numbers; he endorsed Harris, who lost the election to Trump, for president.
+Biden ultimately withdrew from the race on July 21, 2024 due to concerns about his health and age, and low polling and approval numbers; he immediately endorsed Harris to replace him as the party's presidential nominee, who went on to lose the general election to Trump.

 Biden made protecting American democracy a central focus of his campaign, along with restoring the federal right to abortion following the Supreme Court's overturning of Roe v.
 Wade.
 He also intended to increase funding for border patrol and security, and increase funding for law enforcement coupled with police reform.
 Biden promised to support, protect and expand LGBT rights and frequently touted his previous passage of the Infrastructure Investment and Jobs Act, the Chips and Science Act, and the Inflation Reduction Act's landmark investment to combat climate change.

 Biden made strengthening U.S. alliances a key goal of his foreign policy and promised to continue supporting Ukraine following the Russian invasion of the country and Israel following their Gaza war, describing them as "vital" to U.S. national security interests.
 Biden promised to continue efforts to tackle gun violence and defend the Affordable Care Act following comments from Trump suggesting he would repeal the law.
 He proposed increasing taxes on the wealthy through a "billionaire minimum income tax" to reduce the deficit and fund social services for the poor.
 Biden's trade policy was described as rejecting traditional neoliberal economic policy and the Washington Consensus that resulted in the offshoring of manufacturing and populist backlash.
 It included targeted tariffs against strategic Chinese industries to protect manufacturing jobs and counter China's technological and military ambitions.